OlivierRevial/merge-yml/README.md

 merge-yml
 =========

-Merge multiple YML files into a single file, and substitute for any environment variables found
+Merge multiple YML files into a single file, optionnaly writing the result in a destination file

+This code is largely inspired from Jonathan Cobb "merge-yml" module here.

-(c) Copyright 2013 Jonathan Cobb.
+(c) Copyright 2013 Olivier Revial.
 This code is available under the Apache License, version 2: http://www.apache.org/licenses/LICENSE-2.0.html

 ## Build